-At every conference we attend, with every interview we do, and for every bio we fill out, there’s one question that always makes its way into the mix: “What are you looking for?”
+At every conference we attend, with every interview we do, and for every bio we fill out, there’s one question that always makes its way into the mix: “What do literary agents look for?”

 It came up on a panel this weekend at the excellent San Francisco Writers Conference, as usual.
-It’s what writers are very curious about, naturally.
+It’s what writers are very curious about, naturally, right up there with the perennial “How to tell if you’re a good writer.”
 Because, if they know what agents and editors want, they can supply…right?

-Well, I hate this question.
+Well, I hate the “What do literary agents look for?” question.
 And I said so.
-And the smartass answer–”I know it when I see it”–isn’t helpful.
+And the smartass answer–“I know it when I see it”–isn’t helpful.
 My actual answers on the panel were “Good stuff done well” and “Literary spark and commercial appeal.”